 Right out of college Richard worked with Texas Department of Mental Health and Mental Retardation, Free the Slow, Inc. and the Texas Legislature to stop patient abuse and create the least restrictive and most educational environment for students at the state school.
 Richard then approached then-Travis County Judge Mike Renfro with a suggested plan for training and teaching skills to county inmates.
 Richard started the program with a small grant and a group of prisoners, 80% of whom were illiterate, school drop outs.

 That experience led Richard to begin a quest to reach at-risk youth before their first brush with trouble.
 Richard set out on a quest to establish a community charter school for what some people call “at-risk youth,” but Richard calls “at-promise youth.”
 Regardless of tough times, Richard pushed forward, believing that if you give kids a pathway to success they’ll use it.

 Richard’s enthusiasm quickly swept others into supporting what has become American YouthWorks.
 Austin’s music community was especially enthusiastic.
 The late Clifford Antone talked blues musician Freddy King into playing a concert for American YouthWorks’ students.
 That connection with Clifford Antone continues today.
 Help Clifford Help Kids, named for the event’s founder the late Clifford Antone, is held every year to celebrate his memory and support his favorite cause, American YouthWorks.
-American YouthWorks has helped close to 20,000 high school dropouts in Travis County alone.
+Since its inception, American YouthWorks has helped 15,000 young people.
 They have pioneered a comprehensive one stop service-learning based program.

 Richard is married and has four grown children.